← All claims

 2023 · Front Aging

-animal supports moderate Independent lab: initiation-phase in vivo reprogramming ameliorated DNA damage in ERCC1 progeroid mice, supporting OSK partial-reprogramming rejuvenation mechanism (non-ocular).
+animal tested-null moderate Independent lab: initiation-phase in vivo reprogramming ameliorated DNA damage in ERCC1 progeroid mice, supporting OSK partial-reprogramming rejuvenation mechanism (non-ocular).

 Yang JH